Pyrdacor/Ambermoon.net/README.md

 - Clicking the wheel or middle mouse button on 2D maps will show the crosshair or mouth cursor.

+## Configuration

+Ambermoon.net can be configured ingame but also via a configuration file.
+See [Configuration](Configuration.md) for more details.

 ## Changelog

 You can find the full changelog [here](changelog.md).
 You can also look at the [releases](https://github.com/Pyrdacor/Ambermoon.net/releases).
 They have more details in general.